tml-epfl/understanding-fast-adv-training/README.md

 ## Abstract
 A recent line of work focused on making adversarial training computationally efficient for deep learning models.
-In particular, Wong et al. (2020) showed that ℓ∞-adversarial training with fast gradient sign method (FGSM) can fail due to a phenomenon called "catastrophic overfitting", when the model quickly loses its robustness over a single epoch of training.
+In particular, Wong et al. (2020) showed that Linf-adversarial training with fast gradient sign method (FGSM) can fail due to a phenomenon called "catastrophic overfitting", when the model quickly loses its robustness over a single epoch of training.
 We show that adding a random step to FGSM, as proposed in Wong et al. (2020), does not prevent catastrophic overfitting, and that randomness is not important per se -- its main role being simply to reduce the magnitude of the